Code-Institute-Submissions/ArcticSchool/README.md

 ### User Stories

+#### Common User Stories

+#### New Users

+#### Returning Users

 ### Site Owner Goals

+* To have a well design, with easy to use interface so the clients will not feel frustraied when using they're using website.
-* As a User, I want to receive email from website users/customers when they fill out online contact form, so I can replay on their queries
+* To receive email from website users/customers when they fill out online contact form, so I can replay on their queries
-* As a User, I want to have possibility to Add, Edit and Delete products/lessons.
+* To have possibility to Add, Edit and Delete products/lessons.
-* As a User, I want to be able to provide secure payment method/service for my clients/website users.
+* To be able to provide secure payment method/service for my clients/website users.
-* As a User, I want to have a secure admin interface, easy to use.
-Important thing is this interface have to be available only for admins.
+* To have a secure admin interface, easy to use.
+Important thing is, this interface must be available only for admins.

 ### User Requirements and Expectations